The Million-Acre Stewards: Farming the Australian Outback

 This human management helps maintain healthy soils and grasslands that could otherwise end up overgrazed if the cows were left to their own devices.

-Living in this vast, beautiful and remote area can be challenging.
+Living in this vast, beautiful, and remote area can be challenging.
 Sacrifices of the modern are made, but the job of stewarding the land and the animals is an honorable one.
-It provides healthy, grassfed beef that ends up on store shelves as convenient Mighty Organic beef snacks, which give people a way to support a better world with every dollar they spend.
+It provides healthy, grassfed beef that ends up on store shelves as our 100% grass-fed ground beef, hot dogs, and convenient organic beef snacks, which give people a way to support a better world with every dollar they spend.

 Moving cattle hundreds of miles and caring for such vast amounts of land is no easy task, but it’s worth it when it means healthier soils, healthier food, and a healthier Earth.

-Get another view of what it’s like to live and farm in the Australian Outback with this great video by OBE Organic introducing us to the Brooks family, Australia’s first organic beef producers and who are located near -- relatively speaking -- the Betts family.
+Get another view of what it’s like to live and farm in the Australian Outback with this video by OBE Organic introducing us to the Brooks family, Australia’s first organic beef producers who are located near–relatively speaking–the Betts family.